Tax

 Non Resident Landlord Scheme

-The UK NRL Scheme takes the tax paying responsibility away from the you and puts it firmly in the tenant or agent’s hands.
+The UK Non Resident Landlord Scheme (NRLS) removes the tax paying responsibility from you and places it firmly in your tenant or agent’s hands.
+Sounds good, if not for a couple of issues.

 Usually, a letting agent would take care of everything, but in the absence of a one of those the responsibility passes to the tenant.